-With reference to the business model, on average banks account a number of loans (LOA) above 50% of their total assets.
-As to profitability, the ratio of earnings before taxes and loan loss provisions to total assets (EAR) is circa 1%.
+As to profitability, the ratio of earnings before taxes and loan loss provisions to total assets (EAR) is circa 1%, with no material difference between SI and LSI.
+Quite surprisingly, Southern European SSM banks show a higher profitability level compared to Northern ones (e.g. Greece: 1% vs Germany: 0.4%); however, it should be considered that the indicator does not include the amount of loan loss provisions, more relevant for Southern European credit institutions.
 Banks' capital endowment is measured by the ratio of primary quality capital to RWA (Tier 1 capital, T1), whose mean value is 12.88%.
-The ratio is well above the minimum amount required by Basel Accords 2 and 3 (respectively 4% and 6).
+The ratio is well above the minimum amount required by Basel Accords 2 and 3 (respectively 4% and 6%), that were brought into force during the observation period (Basel 2 was in force since 2013, from 2014 Basel 3